cardiff hotel directory, find business hotels in cardiff here, cardiff travel resources

 to be designated an Area of Outstanding Natural Beauty.

-Castell Coch (the Red Castle) was the
+Castell Coch (the Red Castle) was the country retreat of the

 Third Marquis of Bute, decorated with the same opulence as the